Fierce Creatures: Production

+Reshoots

-Cleese began writing the script in 1992 and shooting began on 15 May 1995.
-It was completed in August and the film was previewed in November of that year.
-Preview audiences expressed dissatisfaction with the ending, and in February 1996 the decision was made to reshoot the ending and some other sequences.
-These additional scenes could not be shot until August 1996 because of the availability of the cast, in particular Michael Palin who was making Full Circle with Michael Palin.
-In the meantime, Cleese and Johnstone worked on a new ending with William Goldman.
-The delay meant that director Robert Young was busy on pre-production for Jane Eyre, so Cleese hired Fred Schepisi, with whom he had been discussing making a version of Don Quixote.
+Preview audiences expressed dissatisfaction with the ending, and in February 1996 the decision was made to reshoot this, along with some other sequences.
+These additional scenes could not be filmed until August 1996 because of the availability of the cast, in particular Palin who was making Full Circle with Michael Palin.
+Cleese and Johnstone worked on a new ending with William Goldman.
+The delay meant that director Robert Young was busy on pre-production for Jane Eyre, so Cleese hired Fred Schepisi, with whom he had been discussing making a version of Don Quixote, to direct the new scenes.
 The reshoots took five weeks and cost $7 million.

-Schepisi claims he tried to get the producers to take out the opening 15 minutes, which was done for a test screening, but then some of this footage was put back in, which Schepisi thought killed the movie.
+Schepisi claims he tried to get the producers to take out the opening 15 minutes, which was done for a test screening, but then some of this footage was put back in, which the director thought killed the movie.

+Robert Lindsay wrote in his memoirs: "Jamie Lee Curtis and Kevin Kline, who are both fantastic people, had tough American lawyers and agents around them throughout the shoot and were able to dictate changes to their benefit and to our detriment."
+Corbett recalled that Schepisi "was full of confidence and imagination, but even then it didn’t really turn out right — which confirmed my theory that there is a limit to the amount of tweaking you can do on these occasions."

+In November, Palin wrote: "Word is that the Monday screening and ‘focus group’ out on Long Island didn't go well.
+Only 58% returned the good to very good.
+Fred [Schepisi] then edited out ten minutes that weren't working and scores went up by 15% on the Wednesday screening.
+So, after all these years of time, energy, money and hard graft, FC looks likely to be a 90-minute quickie, its shape and content decided eventually by 20 people in Long Island.
+JC's ‘message’ scenes — all his indignation at the system, his invective against the modem management style — have virtually disappeared."
+When Palin saw the film in December he wrote "It’s a short film now — 93 minutes — stripped of all pretensions, and generally honed to comedy scenes that deliver good farce and well-hit one-liners.
+It’s a solid, aggressive piece of work.
+Kevin and Jamie attack; John defends well; and I’m quite sidelined, stuck amongst the keepers.
+The keepers collective in Fierce Creatures fulfils the same sort of role as Ken Pile in Wanda."